Prashant Kishor: Retirement

+Jan Suraaj

-After the win of the AITC in the 2021 West Bengal Legislative Assembly election and DMK in the 2021 Tamil Nadu Legislative Assembly election, Kishor declared that he was quitting as an election strategist.
-In an interview with NDTV on 2 May 2021, Kishor told anchor Sreenivasan Jain on live TV, "I do not want to continue what I am doing.
-I have done enough.
-Time for me to take a break and do something else in life.
-I want to quit this space."
-A year later on 2 May 2022, Kishor hinted toward the formation of a political outfit of his own with a tweet that said that it was time to go to the "Real Masters, The People" and on the path of "Jan Suraaj-Peoples Good Governance[sic]"—similar to his last recent campaign titled "Baat Bihar Ki".
-After his retirement from being a political strategist, Kishor has also mulled launching a political party from his home state, Bihar.
-Kishor later on announced a 3,000 km Padyatra which would take place across Bihar, and would involve Kishor meeting with people from all across the state.
-The "Padyatra" would take place under his Jan Suraaj campaign which could potentially lead to a formation of a political party in Bihar.
+A year later on 2 May 2021, Kishor hinted toward the formation of a political outfit of his own with a tweet that said that it was time to go to the "Real Masters, The People" and on the path of "Jan Suraaj-Peoples Good Governance[sic]"—similar to his last campaign titled "Baat Bihar Ki".
+Kishor announced a 3,000 km Padyatra which would take place across Bihar, and would involve Kishor meeting with people from all across the state.
+The "Padyatra" took place under his "Jan Suraaj Padyatra" campaign.
+One of the stated goals of the campaign was to form a political party, which he estimated would fight its first election in the 2025 Bihar Legislative Assembly.

+On 2 October 2024, Kishor announced the Jan Suraaj campaign as a formal political party, which was named as the Jan Suraaj Party (JSP).
+On 9 October 2025, JSP released its first candidate list of 51 (out of 243) people for the 2025 Bihar Legislative Assembly, followed by the second list with 71 more candidates.
+It was speculated that he will be contesting election from Raghopour seat, but on 14 October, Kishor confirmed that he himself will not contest the election.

+Jan Suraaj Party could not win any seat in the 2025 Bihar Legislative Assembly.